FinReporting: An Agentic Workflow for Localized Reporting of Cross-Jurisdiction Financial Disclosures: The Demo Application

-\subsection{Overview}
+\paragraph{Overview}

 We develop a lightweight web-based demo for interactive exploration of financial statements extracted by \model.
-The system targets financial analysts, cross-market investors, and financial NLP researchers requiring structured and auditable cross-jurisdiction reporting.
-Users select a market (US, JP, CN) and company, and the interface renders the three canonical statements, Income Statement (IS), Balance Sheet (BS), and Cash Flow (CF), in tabbed views.
-Each view displays standardized metadata including fiscal year, filing date, currency, and accounting standard, and highlights key indicators such as revenue, net income, total assets, and net operating cash flow.
+It targets financial analysts, cross-market investors, and financial NLP researchers requiring structured, auditable cross-jurisdiction reporting.
+Users select a market (US, JP, CN) and company, and the interface renders the three canonical statements—Income Statement (IS), Balance Sheet (BS), and Cash Flow (CF)—in tabbed views.
+Each view displays metadata such as fiscal year, filing date, currency, and accounting standard, and highlights key indicators including revenue, net income, total assets, and net operating cash flow.

-\subsection{Unified Schema and QA}
+\paragraph{Unified Schema and QA}